psychemedia/winter-tales/src/gawain_notes.md

 "I am Gawain," was the response.
 "I'll wield this axe now, and in a year and a day, you may strike me in return."

 "Spot on", said the Green Knight.
-"Now, swear that you, and only you, will seek me out to return the blow."
+"And swear also that you, and only you, will seek me out to return the blow."

 And Gawain agreed.
 "But where will I find you?"

-"I'll tell you when you've taken the blow", said the Green Knight.
-And with that, he handed over the axe, stood before Sir Gawain, heaped his long green hair onto the top of his head, and bared his neck.
+"Plenty of time for that, Gawain, plenty of time for that", and with that, the Green Knight handed over the axe, stood before Sir Gawain, heaped his long green hair onto the top of his head, and bared his neck.

 Gawain took the axe, planted his feet, and swung a mighty blow, severing the spinal cord, and cleaving the Green Knight's head clean from his neck, so cleanly that the axe hit the stone floor in a shower of sparks.

 The head tumbled to the floor, and the other knights kicked at it as it rolled by.

-But even as the red blood spurted from the Green Knight's neck and onto the floor, his body staggered forward, the arms flailing in search of the head.
+But even as the green blood spurted from the Green Knight's neck and onto the floor, his body staggered forward, the arms flailing in search of the head.

 *If you've ever seen the University Challenge episode of the Young Ones, when Vivien loses his head as he looks out of a train window, you can probably imagine it in the same way that I can...*